cristopher-d-delgado/Project_Linear_Regression_King_County/README.md

 **Model 1a:**

 Model 1a fails the normality check as the sample data differs significantly from the predicted values.
-This model only has one tail that deviates significantly from the reference normal line as seen the Q-Q plot.
+This model only has one tail that deviates significantly from the reference normal line as seen on the Q-Q plot.
 This suggest that the model still has significant outliers.

 The generated values are scattered in a random fashion as well as clustered in a certain range.
 This rnage is very small as both the ends of small and large predicted values norrow down towards the reference line in the residual plot.
 Overall this model is not great in predicting high or low price_log values.